w3c/wot-cg/Tutorials/whatiswot/website/docs/intro.md

 ## Thing Description

 In the WoT Architecture, a Thing is defined as an abstraction of an IoT device or service.
-And TD (Thing Description) provides descriptive metadata for a Thing.
+Correspondingly, a TD (Thing Description) provides descriptive metadata for a Thing.

 ## Web of Things in a Nutshell